Towards an understanding of CNNs: analysing the recovery of activation pathways via Deep Convolutional Sparse Coding: Concluding remarks

-Interpreting the forward pass algorithm as a sparse coding problem allows us to make claims and conditions sufficient in theory for the successful operation of the forward pass.
-Our contributions in this paper are a) an approach to carrying out an average rather than worst case analysis for the recovery of activation pathways in deep sparse coding networks (as stated in \ref{sig_model_mlcsc_noisy}) and b) Theorem \ref{theorem_1}, which extends the prior uniform bounds in \cite{2016arXiv160708194P} to high probability bounds.
-The key benefit of this result is the proportionality to the dictionary coherence of the upper bound on the signal's complexity (measured in terms of the number of non-zeros per stripe) improving from $\mu^{-1}$ to $\mu^{-2}$.
-Assuming the weight matrices are suitably conditioned, this indicates that the forward pass algorithm is likely to recover the latent representations in Model \ref{sig_model_mlcsc_noisy} for a more complex (again measured in terms of the number of non-zeros per stripe) family of signals than previously thought.
-In summary, this suggests that if optimal sparse coding is indeed an important factor explaining the success of certain DCNN architectures, then explicitly encouraging weight matrices with low coherence during training could improve the DCNN's performance.
+Modelling the forward pass algorithm as a sparse coding problem allows us to derive recovery guarantees, which ensure that the representations computed by the forward pass are meaningful and interpretable.
+Our contributions in this paper are a) an approach to carrying out a probabilistic rather than worst case analysis for the recovery of activation pathways using the DCSC model, given in Definition \ref{ch3_def_DCSC_data_model}, and b) Theorem \ref{ch3_thm_prob_bound}, which extends the prior uniform bound in \cite{JMLR:v18:16-505} to one which holds with high probability.
+The key benefit of this result is that the proportionality of the stripe sparsity bound in regard to the dictionary coherence improves from $\mu_l^{-1}$ to $\mu_l^{-2}$ at each layer.
+Assuming the weight matrices are suitably conditioned, then this indicates that the forward pass algorithm is likely to recover the latent representations generated by the encoder of the DCSC for a more complex, measured in terms of the number of nonzeros per stripe, family of signals than prior work suggests.
+From a practical perspective, if sparse coding is an important factor explaining the efficacy of the forward pass of DCNNs, then explicitly encouraging weight matrices with low coherence during training could improve their performance.